 The Head of Counter Terrorism Policing encouraged Editors of the UK’s media to help build a partnership which could reduce the threat of terrorism to the UK.

 Speaking to the Society of Editor’s Annual Conference in London, Assistant Commissioner Neil Basu told media industry representatives that he wants to emulate the relationship they have with the Samaritans in reporting suicide – an approach he believes could prevent media coverage of terrorism from inadvertently amplifying the threat.

-In the wake of the Christchurch attack in New Zealand (NZ), Assistant Commissioner Basu published to the UK media asking for greater care in the reporting of terrorism, in part influenced by NZ Prime Minister Jacinda Ardern’s decision not to publicise the name of the attacker.
+In the wake of the Christchurch attack in New Zealand (NZ), Assistant Commissioner Basu published an open letter to the UK media asking for greater care in the reporting of terrorism, in part influenced by NZ Prime Minister Jacinda Ardern’s decision not to publicise the name of the attacker.

 Samaritans and the World Health Organisation report substantial evidence showing the links between the media depiction of suicide and the spread of the behaviour among vulnerable people – known as suicide contagion.

 Assistant Commissioner Basu believes the same theory could be applied for the reporting of terrorism, and called for the UK’s media outlets to work together with policing and security experts to try and reduce the threat.